brentley/ecsworkshop/content/platform/opinionated.md

 +++

 Opinionated tooling is designed to guide you down a path that is considered a _best practice_.
-Additionally, since "best practice" is the default, the amount of code we maintain is dramatically reduced.
+Additionally, since _best practice_ is the default, the amount of code we maintain is dramatically reduced.

 Rather than writing hundreds of lines of CloudFormation to orchestrate ECS, ECR,